Elizabethton once more offering facade grants to downtown building owners - NewsBreak

 Replacement housing project for Sevier Center residents enters next phase with HUD

-A $31 million project to construct new housing for the residents of the John Sevier Center in downtown Johnson City is entering its next phase, though it will be some time before physical work at the S. Roan St. location begins.
-The Johnson City Development Authority's board on Friday authorized...
+Johnson City — A $31 million project to construct new housing for the residents of the John Sevier Center in downtown Johnson City is entering its next phase, though it will be some time before physical work at the South Roan Street location begins.
+The Johnson City Development Authority’s...

 Johnson City installing Smart Poles throughout downtown